pandas-dev/pandas/doc/source/user_guide/computation.rst

    3     3.0
    4    10.0

-For some problems, knowledge of the future is available for analysis.
+For some problems knowledge of the future is available for analysis.
 For example, this occurs when each data point is a full time series read from an experiment, and the task is to extract underlying conditions.
-In these cases, it can be useful to perform forward-looking rolling window computations.
+In these cases it can be useful to perform forward-looking rolling window computations.
-For this purpose, ``FixedForwardWindowIndexer`` class is provided.
+``FixedForwardWindowIndexer`` class is available for this purpose.
 This ``BaseIndexer`` subclass implements a closed fixed-width forward-looking rolling window, and we can use it as follows:

 .. code-block:: ipython